 Although they did not practice agriculture, Native Californians regularly manipulated their environment with vegetation burning.
 The deliberate burning promoted fire-following plants such as red maids ( Calandrinia spp.), chia ( Salvia columbariae), native barley (Hordeum intercedens), maygrass ( Phalaris spp.), goosefoot (Chenopodium spp.), and brodiaea ( Dichelostemma capitatum).
 Patchy areas of brush and grassland, which is the outcome of controlled burning, also provides better habitat for deer and rabbit (Berry and Johnson 2000: 8).

 Every tradition in eHRAF Archaeology – like every culture in eHRAF World Cultures – contains a thorough content summary.
-Most of the summaries in eHRAF Archaeology were written by outside archaeologists for the Encyclopedia of Prehistory that was edited by Peter N. Peregrine and Melvin Ember.
+Most of the summaries in eHRAF Archaeology were written by outside archaeologists for the tory that was edited by Peter N. Peregrine and Melvin Ember.
 In addition, HRAF’s staff of analysts add a collection overview, document abstracts, and indexing notes as well as sometimes writing summaries such as the one above.
 They are a great place to start when you want to be introduced to a culture, tradition or the contents of the eHRAF collection for that topic.

 The documents in eHRAF Archaeology are also useful for situating new ideas within the context of existing theory, ethnography and archaeological findings.
 For instance, several sources corroborate the contention by Scherjon, et al. that historical off-site fire usage was likely commonplace among hunter gatherers, but that more historical data is needed.